wbamberg/idl-reference/docs/nsIDOMEventTarget.md

 the latter one is the possible parent object for the event target chain.
 @see EventDispatcher.h for more documentation about aVisitor.

-@param aVisitor the visitor object which is used to create the
-                event target chain for event dispatching.

 @note Only EventDispatcher should call this method.